ferencberes/ethereum-privacy/README.md

 ## Cite

-Our arxiv paper is coming soon.
+Our work is [available on arxiv](https://arxiv.org/pdf/2005.14051.pdf) as a preprint.

 # Requirements